A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Literature Review

 \section{Literature Review}

-In the past twenty years, Automatic License Plate Recognition (ALPR) has progressed significantly, evolving from traditional image-processing approaches to deep learning-based end-to-end systems.
+In the past twenty years, Automatic License Plate Recognition (ALPR) has progressed significantly, evolving from traditional image-processing approaches to DL-based end-to-end systems.
 The original ALPR methods were based on manually designed features and edge detection for localization and template matching for recognition of characters.
 However, the performance of these methods was very sensitive to variations in lighting, orientation, and license plate design.
-Recent progress in deep learning, in particular convolutional neural networks (CNNs), have greatly improved the detection and recognition accuracy in diverse conditions.
+Recent progress in DL, in particular convolutional neural networks (CNNs), have greatly improved the detection and recognition accuracy in diverse conditions.

-Laroca et al. developed a layout-independent ALPR framework utilising the YOLO object detector, attaining over 96\% end-to-end accuracy across various datasets \cite{Laroca_2021}.
-Wijaya and Soewito subsequently amalgamated YOLOv7 with OCR post-processing to augment precision and recall for Latin-script license plates \cite{wijaya2022yolov7}.
-A key limitation of these high-performing systems is their primary focus on Latin -script license plates, where character structures are simpler and layouts are more consistent than those found in the Bangla script.
-Their effectiveness often degrades when applied directly to complex non-Latin scripts.
-Survey studies such as Khan et al. \cite{khan2021survey} and Telkom Univ et al. \cite{telkomuniv2023survey} have compiled this progression, emphasizing deep learning's superiority over traditional methods in managing illumination, occlusion, and multi-vehicle scenarios.
+Early ALPR methods relied on manually designed features, edge detection for localization, and template matching for character recognition, but these were highly sensitive to variations in lighting, orientation, and plate design.
+Recent advancements in deep learning, particularly convolutional neural networks (CNNs) and state-of-the-art object detectors like YOLO, have greatly improved detection and recognition accuracy under diverse conditions \cite{laroca2018robust, Meesad2025}.
+Laroca et al. \cite{Laroca_2021} developed a layout-independent ALPR framework using the YOLO object detector, achieving over 96\% end-to-end accuracy across various datasets.
+Researchers have also successfully integrated YOLOv7 with image processing and OCR post-processing to enhance detection and recognition, particularly for mixed-script environments \cite{Moussaoui2023}.
+However, many high-performing systems primarily target Latin-script plates, where character structures and layouts are simpler.
+This often leads to degraded performance when these systems are applied directly to complex non-Latin scripts.